SamGershkovich/SpaceFlight/README.md

 # SpaceFlight
-A pseudo 3d space flight game
+A pseudo 3d space flight game I created in my first year of college

-A little game where you are infinitly flying through space dodging asteroids.
+You infinitly flying through space dodging asteroids.
 This is an IntelliJ project using the JavaFX 2d library.